-Not everyone likes the IRS, but that doesn’t mean you should shy away from government entity come tax time.
-Its website is one of the best places to go for tax laws, tips, forms, calculators and any questions you may have about your finances or legal obligations.
+Not everyone likes the Internal Revenue Service, but that doesn’t mean you should shy away from government entity come tax time.
+The IRS’s website is one of the best places to go for tax laws, tips, forms, calculators, and any questions you may have about your finances or legal obligations prior to your filing.
 The government site also features contact information for local tax offices and will recommend various tax software based on your current finances.
 Moreover, the institution’s Free File tax software allows you to prepare and e-file your federal taxes if you made under $60,000 last year, with a list of free and low-cost options applicable to certain states.
 It’s fairly cut and dry, but in case you’re still concerned, the site pairs you with the appropriate method for filing after a brief questionnaire.
 We only wish all aspects of government worked so flawlessly.

 TurboTax stands its ground as the premiere site for filing your taxes online.
 It’s a great option for both personal and small businesses, and you can even file your federal taxes for free using its IRS e-file system (state will cost you).
-The free edition contains many major forms, from the W-2 to the 1040EZ, but offers little in the way of guidance or direction if you feel completely overwhelmed.
-The more advanced packages come bundled with step-by-step instructions and handle more advanced deductions like home mortgages, but will cost you anywhere between $30 and $150 depending on what you plan to do with them.
+The free edition contains many major forms, from the W-2 to the 1040EZ, with ample guidance and direction if you feel completely overwhelmed.
+The more advanced packages come bundled with step-by-step instructions and handle more intricate deductions such as home mortgages and various business expenditures, but cam cost you an upwards of $150 depending on what you plan to do with them.
 Regardless of which package you opt for, though, TurboTax features one of the sleekest interfaces around and robust support for importing W-2 and 1099 forms.
 Tax experts also provide expert advice when need be alongside the active user community, and though it may not be for everyone, the service lets you opt for a Amazon gift card instead of a traditional refund — one which TurboTax will tack 5 percent on to.

 H&R Block is another solid alternative for e-filing your taxes online, but it doesn’t offer as in-depth help as some of it online competitors.
-Like TurboTax, the free edition also offers a vast array of forms and schedules such as the 1040 form and schedules A, B, C, H and R. The software becomes more comprehensive and effective the higher up you go in price, bringing in step-by-step instructions and expanding the schedule lineup, but the site can prove cumbersome due to poor navigation tools.
+Like TurboTax, the free edition also offers a vast array of forms and schedules such as the 1040 form and schedules A, B, C, H and R. The software becomes more comprehensive and effective the higher up you go in price, bringing in step-by-step instructions and expanding the schedule lineup, but the site can prove cumbersome at times due to poor navigation tools.
 Each tier still supports data import and deduction guidance, though, along with an extensive refund program that allows you to put a portion or all of your refund toward the purchase of a gift card from the likes of Best Buy, Home Depot, Staples, and numerous others.
 H&R Block will also add either 5 or 10 percent to the refund amount if you choose the latter of option, too, depending on which package you opt for.
 Best of all, if you happen to have trouble filing online, the service offers in-person audit support at no additional cost to you.

 TaxACT’s best selling point is its rock-bottom pricing, which sadly, comes at the expense of advanced features and cleanliness.
 It’s a bit more barebones than some of the more popular competitors, but both the free and paid editions offer almost the same set of features including your standard forms and schedules (i.e. 1040, 1040A, 1040EZ).
-Opting for the premium versions will grant you access to more features — such as tax data from prior years and extra reports— but the free federal edition is still worthwhile if you’re exempt from paying state taxes.
+Opting for the premium versions will grant you access to more features — such as tax data from prior years, donation assistance, and robust phone support — but the free federal edition is still worthwhile if you’re exempt from paying state taxes.
 The service’s lackluster interface and navigation leave much to be desired, too, yet it still touts an extensive library of video and text assistance that spans an array of common tax issues regarding penalties and law.
 TaxACT also allows you to file your tax return out sequence, which is rather nice if you want to skip a particular section and come back to it late, while allowing you to file both your federal and state taxes for a mere $25 via its Ultimate Bundle.